vic-ma/howtodismantle.github.io/_posts/2024-10-09-ByeBye-Paper-Going-paperless-with-Peakboard-and-Woutex-e-Ink-Displays.md

 ![image](/assets/2024-10-09/030.png)

 The data source is easy to use.
 Just fill in the Woutex server URL and credentials.
 As a rule, a data source must produce some output, even if we don't need it.
-So we must click on the data load button once to load a dummy column, otherwise the data source can't be saved. ------->
+So we must click on the data load button to load a dummy column.
+Otherwise, the data source can't be saved.

 ![image](/assets/2024-10-09/040.png)